Kids and the COVID-19 Vaccines

 Is vaccination needed if my child already had COVID-19?

 Yes, if your child had COVID-19 in the past, they should be vaccinated.
-The vaccine will provide a higher level of protection that is longer lasting than natural immunity.
-Vaccination will also prevent your child from getting COVID-19 a second time.
+The vaccine will provide a much higher level of protection that is longer lasting than natural immunity.
+Vaccination may also prevent your child from getting COVID-19 a second time.
+If they do get COVID-19, their symptoms will be milder.
 If your child was recently sick with COVID-19, you should wait until they no longer have symptoms and are feeling better to get the vaccine.

 Can an immunocompromised child get vaccinated?